danpalmer/danpalmer.me/posts/2020-05-18-boardgame-design.md

 ![Scythe currency icons](images/board_games/scythe_currencies.png)

-Scythe also has a number of "currencies" – military power, money, popularity, and combat cards (the context these are being shown in, and the "2" is not important here).
+Scythe also has a number of "currencies" – military power, coins, popularity, and combat cards (the context these are being shown in, and the "2" is not important here).